Me and my sneakers, from childhood to adolescence (part 1) – Carte blanche to… Nicolò

 That is, choose the path that forks.

-Placing yourself "outside" the debate, via a choice is neither a "compromise", nor a rejection of the norm, nor an adherence to it...
+Placing oneself "outside" the debate, via a choice, is neither a "compromise", nor a rejection of the norm, nor an adherence to it...

-So I choose Dunks : tall too, with a “soft” appearance, but more massive in their shape , and more complex in their lines.
+So I choose Dunks : also high, with a "soft" appearance, but more massive in their shape , and more complex in their lines.

 nike dunk nubuck

-Not quite identical, but the first model I wore looked like this, blue-gray suede, but completely plain all the way down to the sole.
+Not quite identical, but the first model I wore looked like this, blue-gray suede, but completely plain down to the sole.

-After checking, I estimate at this moment that they are "not really fashionable, but not too "not fashionable" either" , which gives me a secret satisfaction.
+After checking, I decide at this point that they are "not really fashionable, but not too "unfashionable" either" , which gives me a secret satisfaction.

-Plus, the shape of the toe and the perforations also remind me of my dad's Air Force Ones .
+Also, the toe shape and perforations also remind me of my dad's Air Force Ones .

-Because, as said earlier, at that moment, I dance, and I dance a lot .
+Because, as I said earlier, at that moment, I dance, and I dance a lot .

-So it seems stupid like that, but try doing this:
+So it sounds silly like that, but try doing this:

 not michael

-Imagine that of all the steps of the legendary King of Pop, it is not at all the most difficult, but it is the one that will kill your shoes the quickest.
+Imagine that of all the steps of the legendary King of Pop, this is not at all the most difficult, but it is the one that will kill your shoes the fastest.
 I guarantee it.

 Ten times a day , with the same pair of shoes.

-But let's give Caesar what is Caesar's: these Dunks (as well as the other pair to come) will have lasted me longer because I wore them alternating with the Westons mentioned earlier...
-Which suffered levels of abuse unheard of, and a good number of resolings , until finally becoming importable.
+But let's give credit where credit is due: these Dunks (as well as the other pair to come) will have lasted me longer because I wore them alternately with the Westons mentioned earlier...
+Which have undergone unheard of levels of mistreatment, and a good number of resolings. , until they finally become unimportable.

 The other pair that deserves this name is this one: